 To change the amount of information that is logged for requests to all Service Action of a given Module, follow these steps:

-In the Operations tab, set the Logging Level to the desired value (
+In the Operations tab, set the Service Actions logging level to the desired value (

 The available logging levels for Service Action requests are the following: